openziti/ziti-doc/docusaurus/docs/identities/enrolling.md

 ### 3rd Party CA - Auto

-When using a third party CA identity creation process in the Ziti Controller is automatic.
-The act of enrolling the identity will create it.
-Like "3rd Party CA
+When using a third party CA identity creation process in the Ziti Controller is automatic with this "auto" flow.
+The act of enrolling the identity will create it with the default role attributes that were specified when the 3rd party CA was federated.

-- One Time Token" - this flow expects that a private key and certificate have already been created on or distributed to the machine that is about to enroll.
+Like "3rd Party CA - One Time Token" - this flow expects that a private key and certificate have already been created on or distributed to the machine that is about to enroll.
-The certificate presented to the Ziti Controller must be issued by a [third party CA](../manage/pki#third-party-ca-optional) that was already imported and verified in the Ziti Controller with the `isAutoCaEnrollmentEnabled` property set to true.
+The certificate presented to the Ziti Controller must be issued by a [third party CA](../manage/pki#third-party-ca-optional) that was already federated in the Ziti Controller with the `isAutoCaEnrollmentEnabled` property set to true.

 Using the `ziti` CLI will also require the re-use of a permanent JWT that is unique to the external CA. The JWT